Glurge: One boy’s befriending of an outcast new kid at school stops him from committing suicide.

 With one small gesture you can change a person’s life.
 For better or for worse.
 God puts us all in each other’s lives to impact one another in some way.
 Look for God in others.

 Origins: This touching story about the nerdy kid who was saved from himself by the intervention of a kindly schoolmate began its Internet life in February 2000.
-It is a rewritten version of "A Simple Gesture," an inspirational tale penned by John W. Schlatter that appears in the 1993 bestseller, Chicken Soup for the Soul.
-In the original, the two boys are called "Mark" and "Bill," and the tale is related in the third person, not as something that happened to the author (as the Internet version presents it).
+It is a rewritten, first-person version of “A Simple Gesture,” an inspirational tale penned by

-The key difference between the Schlatter story and what is being passed on the Internet is the ending: Schlatter's "Bill" reveals to "Mark" he'd been planning to kill himself that day, but does so in a private conversation.
-There is no tearjerking valedictory speech, no community just alerted to a selfless life-changing act performed by one in its presence, no shining-eyed parents just discovering what a marvel they have for a son.
+The key difference between the Schlatter story and what has been passed around on the Internet is the ending: Schlatter’s “Bill” reveals to “Mark” that he’d been planning to kill himself that day, but he does so in a private conversation.
+There is no tearjerking valedictory speech, no community just alerted to a selfless life-changing act performed by someone in their presence, no shining-eyed parents just discovering what a marvel they have for a son.

 Other differences include:

-The Internet version clearly exaggerates each of the story's main points: A boy who trips over his own feet becomes a lad beset by bullies; a boy who helps pick up books then spends an afternoon with the one who tripped becomes someone who takes a less able youngster under his wing by tending to him all that weekend and helping him make new friends by
+The online version clearly exaggerates each of the story’s main points: A boy who trips over his own feet becomes a lad beset by bullies; a boy who helps pick up books then spends an afternoon with the one who tripped becomes someone who takes a less able youngster under his wing by tending to him all throughout a weekend and helping him make new friends by

 The tale is best viewed as a parable meant to encourage acts of compassion by pointing out the consequences of actions and inactions through the power of example.
 “Had this boy not been moved to lend a hand,” says the story, “this other lad would have died.”

-In case the knowledge that a good deed has been performed wouldn't seen as reward enough all on its own, this particular Internet moral lesson concludes with the one boy's act becoming the subject of the other's valedictorian speech, thereby ensuring everyone (classmates, teachers, parents, and the community at large) are moved to praise him for it.
-In this tale, the warming knowledge that he'd performed a good work (even if he didn't appreciate how key a role he'd played in someone else's life at the time) comes in a distant second to the public admiration rained down upon him.
-Implicit in the parable is the suggestion that you too could become a much-praised hometown hero, the object of adulation, if you were to engage in good works.
+In case the knowledge that one has performed a good deed wouldn’t be seen as reward enough all on its own, this particular Internet moral lesson concludes with the one boy’s act becoming the subject of the other’s valedictorian speech, thereby ensuring everyone (classmates, teachers, parents, and the community at large) are moved to praise him for it.
+In this version of the tale, the warming knowledge that he’d performed a good work (even if he didn’t appreciate how key a role he’d played in someone else’s life at the time) comes in a distant second to the public admiration rained down upon him.
+Implicit in the revised form of the parable is the suggestion that you too could become a much-praised hometown hero, the object of adulation, if you were to engage in good works.